jamesETF/EthicalFrenchie_Final/contact.md

   (Pink Icon, on bottom right of your screen), it will have and answer all your questions including scheduling a visit or call.  (bottom right of your screen)

 ## Here are the questions that the chat will answer.

+ The chat will do the following.
  - Weed out the "tire kickers"

- With 1000 website visitors a day, if someone cant bring themselves to use the chat, we don't consider them serious.

- The chat will do the following.
  - Ask a few qualifying questions
  - Set your expectations regarding adoption cost.
  - Schedule a time (you'll receive an email and calendar invite) to chat today (or whenever is convenient)